Introduction

 status["audio_generation"] = "Skipped (set to 'no')"

-The user might not be interested in all the capabilities of a given tool of the blockchain AI Agent each time it interacts with it.
-Maybe sometimes the user just wants to do a quick check on a specific data points.
+Users may not need all the capabilities of a blockchain AI Agent’s tool every time they interact with it.
+Maybe sometimes the user just wants to do a quick check on a specific data point.
 So while each tool can offer different features, it is worth it to think about which ones would be used often, and which ones could be optional.
 You then must decide which options should be activated in configuration, and which ones should be activated using inputs (allowing users to activate them within their prompts).

-Concretly, optional features allow a tool and therefore an AI Agent to be :
+Optional features enable a tool, and thus an AI Agent, to be :

 • easier to use :